-- Endpoint: Select what you wish to connect to, in this case OSIsoft Cloud Services. - Naming scheme: Defines the naming scheme to be used when creating the PI points within the PI Server.
-See Naming Scheme. - Data Source: Defines which data is sent to the PI Server.
-The readings or Fledge's internal statistics. - Static Data: Data to include in every reading sent to PI.
+- Endpoint: This is the type of OMF endpoint.
+In this case, choose OSIsoft Cloud Services. - Naming scheme: Defines the naming scheme to be used when creating the PI points within the PI Server.
+See Naming Scheme. - Data Source: Defines which data is sent to OSIsoft Cloud Services.
+Choices are: readings or statistics (that is, Fledge's internal statistics). - Static Data: Data to include in every reading sent to OSIsoft Cloud Services.
 For example, you can use this to specify the location of the devices being monitored by the Fledge server.